Amplitude-Based Circuits#

-Initial conditions prepare the starting state of the probability distribution function.
+Initial Conditions conditions prepare the starting state of the probability distribution function.

 Streaming circuits increment or decrement the position of particles in physical space through QFT-based streaming.